Transparència algorithmic: Automation of the energy poverty report (or IRER)

 Regarding the RGPD, we highlight the application of the following principles:

-• Purpose limitation principle of the RGPD: the data collected is only used for the purpose communicated to the person concerned.
+- GDPR purpose limitation principle: the data collected is only used for the purpose communicated to the individual.eresnow.

-Regarding the consent of the person interested in the issuance of the energy poverty report: In accordance with the Statute of Autonomy and the Catalan Social Services Act 12/2007, which determine that every person has the right to decide whether or not to receive a social benefit, it is necessary for the interested person to give consent for the completion of this report.
+Regarding the consent of the person concernederesregarding the issuance of the energy poverty report: According to the Statute of Autonomy and the Catalan Law on Social Services 12/2007, which determine that every person has the right to decide whether or not to receive a social benefit, The person musteressada gives consent for the preparation of this report.

 The information systems associated with this service also comply with current regulations.

-• The data obtained through Via Oberta has an administrative file at the back and can only be consulted within the framework of the procedures authorized by the transferors of the data.
+- The data obtained through Via Oberta they have an administrative file behind them and can only be consulted within the framework of the procedures authorized by the data providers.

-In this, the pilot Council is subject to the legal obligation to publish the AAA linked to the service at the e-headquarters, accompanied by a technical file (See article 11, letter i, of Royal Decree 203/2021, which approves the Regulation of performance and operation of the public sector by electronic means; which deploys Law 40/2015 on the Legal Regime of the Public Sector).
-The technical sheet will have the following information:
+In this, the pilot Council is subject to the legal obligation to publish the AAA linked to the service at the e-headquarters, accompanied by a technical file (See article 11, letter i, of Royal Decree 203/2021, which approves the Regulation on the action and operation of the public sector by electronic means; which implements Law 40/2015 on the Legal Regime of the Public Sector)

 Risk management